edulinq/autograder-server/docs/docker.md

 ### Running with the Python Script

-We provide a convenience script that run the container using the same Docker CLI as above, but has the default values builtin.
+We provide a convenience script that runs the container using the same Docker CLI as above, but has the default values builtin.
 This script lives at [docker/run-docker-server.py](../docker/run-docker-server.py), and will use all the defaults mentioned above automatically.